 Figure 5.
 Pull back the husk on corn ears to look for signs and symptoms of corn ear rots.

 Mycotoxins are complex chemical compounds, which makes them difficult to quantify.
 However, several technologies can assess mycotoxin concentrations in corn grain.

 For this reason, you should never rely solely on visual methods to confirm the presence of mycotoxins.
-A common visual test — the black light test — can indicate the presence of the fungus Aspergillus flavus, but it does not detect the aflatoxin it produces.
+A common visual test — the black light test — can indicate the presence of the fungus Aspergillus flavus, but it does not detect the aflatoxin it produces (Figure 6).

 For an accurate assessment, send grain samples to a professional laboratory for analysis (Figure 7).
 Local laboratories and grain inspection services may test individual corn samples for mycotoxins; however, sample testing can be expensive.
 Check with your local extension personnel for a more complete list of grain testing facilities in your area.
 The cost and submission procedures will vary by provider.

 See Corn Disease Management: Grain and Silage Sampling and Mycotoxin Testing (CPN-2003) for more information.

 Figure 6.
 When crushed corn grain (top) is exposed to a black light, it can fluoresce (glow) if kojic acid is present (bottom right).
 A. flavus often produces kojic acid, but a black light test is not a reliable method for detecting aflatoxin.

 Figure 7.
 Sample corn to send out for laboratory testing.